nodesource/homebrew-nsolid/README.md

 ---

-_If you have N|Solid installed via the Developer Bundle, please uninstall it before installing from Homebrew.
-You can uninstall by running:_
+If you have N|Solid installed via the Developer Bundle, **please uninstall it before installing from Homebrew**.
+You can uninstall by running:

 ```
 $ sudo /usr/local/nsolid/uninstall